andraugust/andraugust.github.io/stat-thermo-1.md

 ### Last

 The thermodynamic identity is firmly in the territory of thermodynamics and over the horizon from the statistical models that led to its derivation.
 The next natural topic from here seems to be thermodynamics proper, so I'll discuss that in the next post where I'll go over things like engines, free energy, and the thermodynamic definition of entropy.
+Don't touch that dial…

 {% include disqus.html %}